You are here: Home Teaching Summer Term 2026 Program Verification (Lecture)

 Course Type Lecture

-Instructors Frank Schüssele, Marcel Ebbinghaus, Lena Funk, Prof. Andreas Podelski
+Instructors Frank Schüssele, Marcel Ebbinghaus, Lena Funk, Abigail Durst, Prof. Andreas Podelski

 Lecture Monday 16:15 - 18:00, room SR 00-017/19, building 101